Diving activities: Searches

 Searches are a fairly common diving activity, and may be the primary purpose of the dive, part of a more complex activity plan, or incidental.
 Underwater searches are procedures to find a known or suspected target object or objects in a specified search area under water.
 A search method attempts to provide full coverage of the search area, by using a search pattern, which should completely cover the search area without excessive redundancy or missed areas.

-Operation of special equiment
+Operation of special equipment

 A diver propulsion vehicle is a type of diving equipment sometimes used by scuba divers to increase range underwater.
 Range is restricted by the amount of breathing gas that can be carried, the rate at which that breathing gas is consumed, and the battery power of the DPV.
 Time limits imposed on the diver by decompression requirements may also limit safe range in practice.
 DPVs have recreational, scientific and military applications.